zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

     - `8`: The recording is ready to exit.
     - `20`: The recording exits abnormally.
   - `sliceStartTime`: Number.
 The time when the recording starts.
 Unix timestamp (ms).
+  - `extensionServiceState`: JSONArray.
+An array of the status of each extension service.
+	  - `serviceName`: String.
+The name of the extension service.  `aliyun_vod_service` means ApsaraVideo for VoD.
+	  - `payload`: JSON.
+The status of the extension service.
+	    - `state`: String.
+The status of uploading media content to the extension service.
+	      - `"inProgress"`: The recorded files are being uploaded to the extension service.
+	      - `"idle"`: No user is sending streams in the channel.
+Nothing is being uploaded.
+	    - `videoInfo`: JSONArray.
+An array of the M3U8 files and their corresponding video IDs.
+ApsaraVideo for VoD generates a video ID for each M3U8 file uploaded.
+	      - `fileName`: String.
+The name of the M3U8 file.
+	      - `videoId`: String.
+The corresponding video ID of the M3U8 file.
+  - `subServiceStatus`: JSON.
+The status of the cloud recording submodules.
+	  - `recordingService`: String.
+The status of the video subscription submodule.
+For details, see [Service status](#service_status).

 ## <a name="stop"></a>Stops cloud recording